teixeira-fernando/restassured-framework-setup/README.md

-# Rest Assured Basic Setup and Architecture
+# Rest Assured Architecture Setup

 This repository contains the configuration and architecture to create API automated tests using Rest Assured.